wp-plugins/fancy-gallery/readme.txt

 1. Absolutely not recommended: in the "templates/" folder of the plugin itself.

-= In the Press =
-* Fancy Gallery has been granted the "Famous Software" Award.
-[To the post &raquo;](http://download.famouswhy.com/fancy_gallery/)
-* 17 Most Used WordPress jQuery Plugins @ [Skyje.com](http://skyje.com/).
-[To the post &raquo;](http://skyje.com/2010/04/wordpress-jquery-plugins/)
-* "Awesome and easy to use Wordpress gallery plugin" [To the post &raquo;](http://topsy.com/trackback?utm_source=pingback&utm_campaign=L2&url=http://dennishoppe.de/wordpress-plugins/fancy-gallery)
-* WordPress Series #2 – The essential plugins @ [Inscope](http://www.inscope.net/).
-[To the post &raquo;](http://www.inscope.net/post/755)

-= Questions =
+= Questions / Support requests =
-Please use the support forum on WordPress.org for this version of the Plugin.
+Please use the support forum on WordPress.org for this version of the plugin.
 For the [Premium Version](http://dennishoppe.de/en/wordpress-plugins/fancy-gallery) there is a separate support package [available](http://dennishoppe.de/en/wordpress-plugins/fancy-gallery).
 Of course you can hire me for consulting, support, programming and customizations at any time.

 = Language =